Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Experiments and results

 \subsubsection{Data}

-The 2001 Child Behavior Checklist ({\it CBCL}) is a general-purpose questionnaire covering different domains of psychopathology designed to screen and refer patients to pediatric psychiatry clinics, for a variety of diagnoses \cite{heflinger2000using,biederman2005cbcl,biederman2020can}.
-The referral is based either on raw answers on the questionnaire or syndrome-specific subscales derived from them.
-The checklist includes 113 questions, grouped into 8 syndrome subscales: {\it Aggressive, Anxiety/Depressed, Attention, Rule Break, Social, Somatic, Thought, Withdrawn} problems.
+The 2001 Child Behavior Checklist ({\it CBCL}) is a questionnaire covering different domains of psychopathology, designed to screen patients for referral to pediatric psychiatry clinics, for a variety of diagnoses \cite{heflinger2000using,biederman2005cbcl,biederman2020can}.The checklist includes 113 questions, grouped into 8 syndrome subscales: {\it Aggressive, Anxiety/Depressed, Attention, Rule Break, Social, Somatic, Thought, Withdrawn} problems.
+The referral is typically based on scores obtained by adding answers on syndrome-specific subscales.
 Answers are scored on a three-point Likert scale (0=absent, 1=occurs sometimes, 2=occurs often) and the time frame for the responses is the past 6 months.
 We use the parent-reported CBCL responses.

 The primary experiments in this paper use CBCL questionnaires from two independent studies: the Healthy Brain Network ({\it HBN}) \cite{alexander2017open} and the Adolescent Brain Cognitive Development$^{\text{SM}}$ ({\it ABCD}) study (\url{https://abcdstudy.org}).
-HBN is an ongoing project to create a biobank from New York City area care-seeking children and adolescents.
+HBN is an ongoing project to create a biobank from NYC area care-seeking children and adolescents.
 ABCD is a longitudinal study, starting with youths aged 9-10, to obtain a socio-demographically representative sample over time.
 Both datasets provide diagnostic labels for mental health conditions, of which we selected the 11 most prevalent ones (Depression, General Anxiety, ADHD, Suspected ASD, Panic, Agoraphobia, Separation and Social Anxiety, BPD, Phobia, OCD, Eating Disorder, PTSD, Sleep problems).
 In HBN, we use CBCL from 1335 participants, 1,001 of whom have at least one diagnosis.
 In ABCD, we use CBCL from 11,681 participants, 7,359 of whom have at least one diagnosis.